 Nobody these days has any interest in defending Hitler, least of all me.
 However, there are two sides to every question, and not giving people who deserve it proper credit (even if they are brutal dictators) is as bad as stealing it.
 It may be true, as author Schilperoord claims, that Hitler saw one of Ganz's designs at a car show in 1932 and that Hitler shut down Ganz's operation not long after Hitler's meeting with Porsche in 1935.
 A Ganz car also had the interesting name of "May Bug."
 Those are mighty coincidental facts.

 |A Ganz drawing of his proposed vehicle.
 Decide for yourself if that looks like a Volkswagen Beetle.|

 Let's take one last look.
 First the early prototype VW Beetles, then the Ganz car.
 Decide for yourself.

 Next, the Ganz car.

+There certainly are similarities between the Ganz car and the Hitler car.
+Are they the same?
+Well, they are very close, but the two designs obviously differ in some very important respects.
 The truth is that designs build on each other, and no complex technical design springs to life from scratch.
 Car designers do not re-invent the automobile with each new model.
 So, even if Hitler did see the Ganz car and it stirred his thoughts, that does not mean he necessarily "stole" the idea of a lightweight, air-cooled car for the people.
 However, it also can never be proven that he didn't, aside from the differences in the cars themselves.